CRR

 Coherence

 How systems accumulate historical constraint over time.
 Coherence represents the temporal integration of structure; the past becoming present as accumulated pattern.
-When coherence reaches threshold (C=Ω), the system can no longer assimilate prediction error, triggering rupture.
+When coherence saturates the information-theoretic bound (C·Ω = 1), the system has extracted maximum information from its current configuration, triggering rupture.

 $$C(x,t) = \int_0^t L(x,\tau) \, d\tau$$